What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 XOM from #20 Back to Top 5 - and the $50B Canadian Giant Nobody's Watching

-Reserves in the ground.
-Scarce commodities.
-Real infrastructure you can’t replicate.
+Holding Reserves in the ground, these Scarce commodities serve critical infrastructure you simply can’t replicate.

-The gap between fake growth and real assets isn’t just wide - it’s asymmetric.
+As history shows, this gap between fake growth and real assets will close violently.

 The EXXON Fall from Grace